 Championing Human Rights: Meet Professor Lyal S. Sunga

 Born and raised in Ottawa, Canada, Dr. Lyal S. Sunga received a Bachelor’s degree in Political Science and Philosophy at Carleton University in Ottawa, before getting a law degree from Osgoode Hall Law School in Toronto.
 He subsequently earned a Master’s in International Human Rights Law from the University of Essex, UK and a PhD in International Law from the Graduate Institute of International and Development Studies in Geneva, Switzerland.
 After seven years working for various agencies of the United Nations, Dr. Sunga became Associate Professor and Director of the Human Rights Master’s programme at the University of Hong Kong Faculty of Law.
 He also taught at the Raoul Wallenberg Institute in Lund, Sweden, taking leave in 2007 for several months to serve as Coordinator for the UN Human Rights Council’s Group of Experts on Darfur.
-He has been living in Rome since August 2018.
+He moved to Rome in 2009, then he lived in The Hague from 2015 to 2018 before moving back to Rome in 2018.